brano-holy/arch-linux-usb-creator/README.md

 arch-linux-usb-creator
 ----------------------

-Helper script to create USB Flash Installation Media with Arch Linux.
+Helper script for creating USB Flash Installation Media with Arch Linux.

 The script is creating installation USB according to [https://wiki.archlinux.org/index.php/Install\_from\_a\_USB\_flash\_drive#Using\_manual\_formatting](https://wiki.archlinux.org/index.php/Install_from_a_USB_flash_drive#Using_manual_formatting).